chef/chef-web-docs/chef_master/source/resource_link.rst

 ``target_file``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The name of the link.
-Default value: the ``name`` of the resource block.
-See "Syntax" section above for more information.
+   An optional property to set the target file if it differs from the resource block's name.

 ``to``
    **Ruby Type:** String